Reading time: 3 min

 Where does Bondora keep my money?

 The money I transfer is kept by SEB Bank, a Scandinavian bank with a higher rating than many European banks.
 Bondora finances are separated from those of others investors, so, at least up to this point, if Bondora had to close, our money should not be directly affected.

 Who is Bondora for?

 Bondora, like other P2Ps, groups together and manages a large series of loans granted to citizens of some European countries (often consumer loans).
 Then, it makes me take part in the loan in an almost virtual way, by allowing me to cash-in the interests that people pay to the financial Bondora that has granted the loans.

-In doing so, it transfers to us a little bit of the risk that lending involves, and of course, the interests.
-Bondora also deals with recuperating the debts from slow payers so that I don’t have to take care of that.
+In doing so, it transfers to us a bit of the risk that lending involves, and of course, the interests.
+Bondora also deals with recovering the debts from slow payers so that I don’t have to take care of that.

 Unfortunately, the impact of slow payers isn’t always very clear in the data it publishes, but it is certain that by selecting well, with such high returns, it is difficult to be completely wrong.

 The potentially late loans are mostly gathered on the “high risk” ratings, while they are obviously less frequent in the higher ratings (more reliable borrowers).

 The average person who complains about #Bondora (there are a few on the web) is typically someone who looked for the maximum return in the past (see photo below) without worrying about the credit risk Click To Tweet